Get your questions answered

 Students currently taking prescription medication will need to plan ahead for their time abroad.
 Medication cannot be shipped to students from overseas.
 To obtain a supply of medication for the duration of the program, students should talk with their physicians.
 Review our Prescription medicine guidelines here.

-Q: What happens if a student on the program gets sick or needs to come home mid-year? +A:
+Q: What happens if a student on the program gets sick or needs to come home early? +A:

 Winterline will provide all students with international travel medical insurance to cover a variety of situations from minor illness to more severe situations that require evacuation.
 In the event of a more serious situation, in consultation with our Field Advisors, local program staff, and senior officers – as well as parents – a decision would be made as to whether to bring a student home mid-program.
 Please note: we require US students to provide proof of US coverage during the US portions of programs.